Presbyterian Church in Italy: Doctrine

 As it is founded on missions by the Presbyterian Church of Brazil, the PCI is a conservative denomination.
 It officially subscribes to the Westminster Confession of Faith, Westminster Larger Catechism and Westminster Shorter Catechism and does not ordain women.

 Inter-church Relations

 PCI is related to other European Presbyterian denominations such as the Evangelical Presbyterian Church in Spain, which was also founded by PATM-PCB missionaries.

 Other Reformed denominations operate in Italy.
-The Presbyterian Church in America and United Reformed Churches in North America maintain missionaries in the country in Milan, Lecce and Perugia who aspire to form a Reformed denomination together.
+The Presbyterian Church in America and United Reformed Churches in North America maintain missionaries in the country in Milan, Lecce and Perugia.
+In 2022, they formed the Presbyterian and Reformed Church in Italy.
 The PCI maintains fraternal bonds with these missionaries.

 The Presbyterian Church of Pinheiros, a local church federated to the PCB, is also involved in planting another Presbyterian church in Pistoia.